-- 80% and 85%, respectively, of current and future contingent eligible participants will elect health care benefits at age 55, or current age if later for measurement dates June 30, 2019 and 2018, respectively. - Actives, upon retirement, take coverage, and are assumed to have the following coverage:
+- All current retirees, other than those indicated on the census data as not being eligible by Medicare, have Medicare coverage upon attainment of age 65, as do their spouses.
+All future retirees are assumed to have Medicare coverage upon attainment of age 65. - 35% of employees currently opting out of active employee health coverage are assumed to elect to enroll in retiree coverage for measurement date June 30, 2020. - 80% of current and future contingent eligible participants will elect health care benefits at age 55, or current age if later for measurement date June 30, 2019. - Actives, upon retirement, take coverage, and are assumed to have the following coverage:

-Retirem ent Age Retirem ent Age
+Retirement Age

-20 20 20 19
+20: 21 20 20

 Under 65 Age 65+ Under 65 Age 65+

-Indemnity 25.0% 85.0% 40.0% 85.0%
+Indemnity 28.0% 96.0% 25.0% 85.0%

-POS/PPO 60.0% 0.0% 50.0% 0.0%
+POS/PPO 60.0% 0.0% 60.0% 0.0%

-HMO 15.0% 15.0% 10.0% 15.0%
+HMO 12.0% 4.0% 15.0% 15.0%

-The actuarial assumptions used in the January 1, 2019 and 2018 valuations were based on the results of an actuarial experience study for the periods ranging July 1, 2017 and 2016 through December 31, 2018 and 2017, depending upon the criteria being evaluated.
+The actuarial assumptions used in the January 1, 2020 and 2019 valuations were based on the results of an actuarial experience study for the periods ranging July 1, 2018 and 2017 through December 31, 2019 and 2018, depending upon the criteria being evaluated.

-As a result of this actuarial experience study, the mortality assumption was adjusted in the January 1, 2018 and 2017 actuarial valuations to more closely reflect actual experience as a result of the recent experience study completed by the Public Employee Retirement Administration Commission ("PERAC").
+As a result of this actuarial experience study, the mortality assumption was adjusted in the January 1, 2019 and 2018 actuarial valuations to more closely reflect actual experience as a result of the recent experience study completed by the Public Employee Retirement Administration Commission ("PERAC").

 The long-term expected rate of return on OPEB plan investments was determined using a building-block method in which best-estimate ranges of expected future rates of return are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future rates of return by the target asset allocation percentage.
 The SRBT is required to invest in the PRIT Fund.
-Consequently, information about SRBT's target asset allocation and long-term expected real rate of return as of June 30, 2020 and 2019, are the same as discussed in the pension footnote.
+Consequently, information about SRBT's target asset allocation and long-term expected real rate of return as of June 30, 2021 and 2020, are the same as discussed in the pension footnote.